-- Train Service and Onboard Service employees are required to affix Crew Luggage Identification Tags to their personal grips. - Crew Luggage Identification Tags must be visible when on both railroad property and the train. - Crew Luggage Identification Tags are available at each Crew Base. - Employees are permitted two luggage identification tags. - If more tags are needed, please provide justification to the Crew Base Manager. - Each Crew Luggage Identification Tags serial number associated with the employees name will be recorded in the Transportation Department Review System (TDRS) database. - Lost or stolen Crew Luggage Identification Tags must immediately be reported to the Amtrak Police Department either in person or by calling (800) 331-0008. - A copy of the Amtrak Police report number must also be given to your direct supervisor. - If a report is filed with a local police agency, provide the Amtrak Police with the report number and the local agency that was contacted. - There is no charge for a replacement Crew Luggage Identification Tag. - Crew Luggage Identification Tags must be returned to the Crew Base when you no longer hold a position in Passenger Train Service or OBS. - Currently, two versions of Crew Luggage Identification Tags are valid for use.
+- Train Service and Onboard Service employees are required to affix Crew Luggage Identification Tags to their personal grips. - Crew Luggage Identification Tags must be visible when on both railroad property and the train. - Crew Luggage Identification Tags are available at each Crew Base. - Employees are permitted two luggage identification tags. - If more tags are needed, please provide justification to the Crew Base Manager. - Broken Crew Luggage Identification Tags must be returned to the crew base in order to obtain a replacement - There is no charge for a replacement Crew Luggage Identification Tag. - Crew Bases must destroy any broken tags when they are returned - Crew Luggage Identification Tags must be returned to the Crew Base when you no longer hold a position in Passenger Train Service or OBS. - Currently, two versions of Crew Luggage Identification Tags are valid for use.
 (Refer to Figure 6-1)